Education Keynote Speaker for Teachers, Administrators, and School Leaders

 Meeting Planner Information

-He’s the guy who’s responsible for sharing YouTube’s first viral science video teaching people how to drop those little Mentos into a bottle of Diet Coke.
-Today, his videos on social media including Instagram, Facebook, and YouTube have more than 4.5 billion views (that’s with a “b”).
+He’s the guy behind YouTube’s first viral science video — the one that taught the world what happens when you drop Mentos into a bottle of Diet Coke.
+His videos have since generated more than 4.5 billion views across social media.
+That’s billion.
+With a “b.”

-If you saw the enormous mess that Steve repeatedly made on the Ellen Show over the past 15 years, you’ll understand why Ellen calls Steve… the science teacher you always wanted to have in school because the fire department shows up twice a year.
+If you’ve seen the enormous mess he repeatedly made on The Ellen DeGeneres Show, you already know why Ellen calls Steve the science teacher you always wanted — because the fire department shows up twice a year.

 Ladies and gentlemen, please welcome Steve Spangler.